siddhartha313/gravity-assist-intcode-python/README.md

 In simple words, we are fixing and running a program to find a result in position 0, and then we're finding the inputs that give us a specific result.

+A small presentation of this is also present in Gravity Assist-Presentation.pptx

 ## Technologies used and Installation

 We need to have the below installations or requirements: